 Uniform Conviction Information Act (UCIA) Cost Survey.
 The Authority is statutorily mandated to periodically assess if the maximum allowable fee charged for conviction information requests made by the private citizens adequately covers the costs incurred.
-Approximately 300 law enforcement agencies will be mailed a brief survey.
-Results of the survey and any recommendations for changes in the maximum allowable fee will be reported to the Authority Board.
+Approximately 300 law enforcement agencies were mailed a brief survey.
+Results of the survey are currently being tabulated.
+Any recommendations for changes in the maximum allowable fee will be reported to the Authority Board.